Ocala Personal Injury Lawyer

 Our legal experts will exhaust every avenue as we work to identify the damages to which you’re entitled and strive to maximize your recovery.

-Steps to Proving Negligence in a Personal Injury Case
+Steps to Proving Negligence

-The vast majority of personal injury cases are founded on the theory that our clients were injured because of the neglect of someone else.
+The majority of personal injury cases are founded on the theory that our clients were injured because of the neglect of someone else.
 So, what is negligence, anyway?

 Negligence is when someone had a responsibility to act in a certain way, didn’t, and, as a result, caused damage to another person.